from __future__ import annotations

 data = self.serialize()

-filename = filename if filename.endswith(".npz") else filename + ".npz"
+file = file if file.endswith(".npz") else file + ".npz"

 # jax.numpy doesn't have savez_compressed, so we use numpy

-onp.savez_compressed(filename, **data)
+onp.savez_compressed(file, **data)

 [docs]